Ulyzses/CS11_Bonus/README.md

 ### Bonus ME 2: Image Slider

 This is a simple image slider for a 5 panel story.
-The story I used was the poem me and  my friend made back in Grade 6, hence the randomness
+The story I used was the poem me and  my friend made back in Grade 6, hence the randomness.
+All art was done by me.

 #### How to Use